17 Top-Rated Attractions & Things to Do in Cappadocia

 Göreme Open-Air Museum

-Just outside the village of Göreme is the UNESCO World Heritage site of Göreme Open-Air Museum, a monastery cluster of rock-cut churches and monk cells that hold fabulous frescoes.
+Just outside the village of Göreme is the UNESCO World Heritage Site of Göreme Open-Air Museum, a monastery cluster of rock-cut churches and monk cells that hold fabulous frescoes, and first launched Göreme onto the tourism map.

 The complex frescoes date from the 10th to 12th centuries, when Cappadocia was an important Byzantine religious center.

-There are several churches and chapels within the complex, but the most important include the Elmalı (Apple) Church, with its Ascension fresco above the door; the Azize Barbara (St. Barbara) Chapel, with its red-ochre interior decoration; the Yılanlı (Snake) Church, with its wall-paintings of St. George and interesting fresco of the hermetic hermaphrodite St. Onuphrius; and the cavernous Tokalı (Buckle) Church, which has a barrel-vaulted chamber completely covered in frescoes.
+There are several churches and chapels to explore within the complex, but make sure you don't miss the Elmalı (Apple) Church (note its Ascension fresco above the door); the Azize Barbara (St. Barbara) Chapel with its red-ochre interior decoration; and the Yılanlı (Snake) Church, with its frescoes of St. George, and of the hermetic hermaphrodite St. Onuphrius.

-The complex's highlight, though, is the Karanlık (Dark) Church, which holds superbly restored, colorful frescoes that are regarded as among the best surviving examples of mid-Byzantine art in the world.
+The superbly restored, colorful frescoes within the Karanlık (Dark) Church are regarded as among the best surviving examples of mid-Byzantine art in the world.

 3. Hike or Horse Ride in Red and Rose Valleys